emilianoyoung/ai/_posts/_archive/2019-12-06-facebook-taught-an-ai-the-theory-of-mind.md

 ---
 category: news
 title: "Facebook taught an AI the 'theory of mind'"
 excerpt: "But life in the real world isn't a zero sum game like poker or Starcraft and we need AI to work with us, not against us.
-That's why a research team from Facebook taught an AI how to play the cooperative card game Hanabi (the Japanese word for fireworks), to gain a better understanding of how humans think.
-Specifically, the Facebook team set out ..."
+That's why a research team from Facebook taught an AI how to play the cooperative card game Hanabi (the Japanese word for fireworks ..."
-publishedDateTime: 2019-12-06T16:00:00Z
+publishedDateTime: 2019-12-06T12:00:00Z
 sourceUrl: https://www.engadget.com/2019/12/06/facebook-taught-an-ai-the-theory-of-mind/
 ampUrl: https://www.engadget.com/amp/2019/12/06/facebook-taught-an-ai-the-theory-of-mind/
 cdnAmpUrl: https://www-engadget-com.cdn.ampproject.org/c/s/www.engadget.com/amp/2019/12/06/facebook-taught-an-ai-the-theory-of-mind/
 type: article
-quality: 89
+quality: 69
 heat: -1
 published: false